Integrating curation into scientific publishing to train AI models: Results

-The panel segmentation task splits figure captions into their constituent panels by assigning a \verb|B-PANEL_START| label to the first token of each panel.
-We fine-tuned BioLinkBERT and PubMedBERT to evaluate how well these models would perform.
-Both the models perform similarly as shown in Table~\ref{tab:panelization-results}.
-We also studied how well they could memorize versus generalize for this task.
-Panel separators in the biomedical literature are not very varied and tend to be consistent (e.g. A, a), (A), (a)), so most examples were considered "memorized."
-"Generalized" examples were figures without explicit panel separators, where any word might indicate a new panel.
-This typically happens with content from publishers who do not include the panel separators in their XML content but only as style CSS classes on the live website.
-Some high-order panel separators (e.g. Z, O) also required generalization.

-The models' overall F1 scores were similar for memorized and generalized examples, as expected given that memorized examples made up over 95\% of the data.
-However, for generalized examples, F1 scores were ~4 points higher on average.
-These encouraging results show that these language models can distinguish panels based on context alone.

-\subsection{Semantic interpretation of empirical roles}
+\subsubsection{Semantic interpretation of empirical roles}

-In the context of the SourceData-NLP project, we introduced a novel NLP task to determine the empirical roles of entities within biomedical experiments (see section~\ref{sec:token-class-experiment} above).
-This task, which uses token classification, assigns the "measured variable" or "controlled variable" roles to entities based on context.
-In this task, entities that cannot be assigned one of these two roles are assigned the "none" category.
-This task is challenging, even for curators, as it involves the interpretation of the experimental design and is highly dependent on contextual information.
+In the context of the SourceData-NLP project, we introduced a novel NLP task to determine the empirical roles of entities within biomedical experiments.
+This token classification task assigns the ``measured variable'' or ``controlled variable'' roles to entities based on context.
+In this task, entities without one of these two roles are assigned the ``none'' category.
+This task is challenging, even for curators, as it requires interpreting the experimental design and is highly dependent on contextual information.
 We were therefore interested in investigating to which extent this task can be learned from the SourceData-NLP dataset.

 Our experiments utilized both base and large versions of PubMedBERT.
-We primarily focused on gene products due to their balanced representation in the dataset (42\% as the "controlled variable" and 58\% as the "measured variable").
+We primarily focused on gene products due to their balanced representation in the dataset (42\% as the ``controlled variable'' and 58\% as the ``measured variable'').